Celebrate Independence Day in Northern Virginia and DC!

 Leesburg Independence Day Parade and Fireworks: The annual celebration features bands and performers, including the American Originals Fife and Drum Corps at 9:45 am before the parade in downtown Leesburg kicks off at 10 am.
 At night, head to Ida Lee Park to enjoy live music and food starting at 6 pm, followed by a huge fireworks show at 9:30 pm.
 Admission to the daytime and evening events is free.

-A Capitol Fourth: Headliners and music icons including Barry Manilow, Alabama, KC and the Sunshine Band join the celebrated National Symphony Orchestra, the U.S. Army Band Downrange, and others to celebrate our nation’ birth and freedoms in a free show open to all.
+A Capitol Fourth: John Stamos hosts this iconic celebration on the grounds of the U.S. Capitol with major musical headliners and more to celebrate our nation’ birth and freedoms in a free show open to all.
 A Capitol Fourth is the annual celebration broadcast live on PBS and which includes a spectacular fireworks show.
 Get there a few hours early (show starts at 8) to secure a spot!

 Lake Fairfax July Fourth Festivities and Fireworks: Celebrate all day at Lake Fairfax Park!
 The grounds open at 7 am, with The Water Mine (water park) open 10 am-8 pm and the carousel and marina open 10 am-5 pm.
 At night, enjoy fireworks, shot over the lake to be seen from almost anywhere in the park.
 Bring a picnic or buy food from one of the vendors.
 You can even reserve a spot on the campground (spots fill quickly!) and spend the night!
 Admission to the park is free; there is a fee for water park, carousel, tours, camping, and other activities.